Pew Data Talk

 - What story does this graph tell?

 Have students share their ideas with the class.
 Ask students what data might have been collected to create this graph?
 Does this visual raise any data ethics questions for you?

 This visual comes from the Pew Research Center.
-These data (link to the Pew report) are from a phone survey that was collected between January 8 and February 2019.
-In total, the data represents a sample of 1,502 U.S. adults aged 18+, with 302 answering from a landline and 1,200 answering from their cell phone.
+These data are from a phone survey that was collected between January 8 and February 2021.
+In total, the data represents a sample of 1,502 U.S. adults aged 18+, with 300 answering from a landline and 1,202 answering from their cell phone.
 Given the context of how the data is collected, does the fact that participants opt into this data collection make it more ethical?
 How might the fact that this is a phone survey skew the data?

 Pew Report Link

 Tell students something like: “We are going to be spending more time with the Pew dataset.
 The same dataset that the visual we discussed in our data talk was drawn from.
 This dataset has been cleaned and stored in a spreadsheet, which you can see here (download a copy using the link in the Materials Required area below).”